 Technical Analysis

-- Indicators: For tracing trends and identifying overbought or oversold conditions use technical indicators like moving averages, Relative Strength Index (RSI), and MACD.
+- Indicators: To support price analysis and identify overbought or oversold conditions, use technical indicators like moving averages, Relative Strength Index (RSI), and MACD.

 Also Read: Technical vs Fundamental Analysis in Forex: Why Is It Important?